-Thailand is one of the most popular destinations for holidays and once you visit, it is no surprise why.
+Thailand is one of the most popular destinations for holidays and once you visit, you’ll realize why.
 Beautiful beaches, amazing cities, mountains, adventure, rich culture, friendly people… Thailand has it all.
-If you are planning a trip to Thailand, this post will help you.
-Useful information, tips and things you need to plan before leaving.
+This post will help you plan a trip to Thailand.
+You’ll find useful information, tips and things you need to plan before leaving.

 If you are visiting Thailand as a tourist, you may be eligible to enter the country under the Visa Exemption rule.
 You can stay up to 15, 30 or 90 days depending on your nationality.
 You can check the complete list here.
 Important: Your passport must be at least 6 months valid.

 Vaccines for a Thailand trip